aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 kubectl get svc nginx-service-loadbalancer

 ```
-* Note down the name of LoadBalancer and copy it in your browser and hit it few times to generate access logs.
+* Note down the name of loadBalancer and copy it in your browser and hit it few times to generate access logs.

-3. Login to machine which has KAFKA client binary are installed and list KAFKA topics to verify logs_example and logs_logging topics are created and logs are sent to them.
+3. Login to machine which has KAFKA client binary are installed and list KAFKA topics to verify logs_example topic is created.
+Use following commands to verify your topics and messages in topic.

 ```
 ./bin/kafka-topics.sh --bootstrap-server=<<list of your brokers>>  --list
-./bin/kafka-console-consumer.sh --bootstrap-server <<list of your brokers>. --topic logs_example
+./bin/kafka-console-consumer.sh --bootstrap-server <<list of your brokers> --topic logs_example

 ```
 4. Login to your OpenSearch Dashboard as admin and verify the indexes are created for each of namespace enabled to log to OpenSearch.

-* If you have applications requiring different parsers for your pods, Fluent-bit allows you to choose your parser.
-Annotate your pods with following to choose your parser.
+* If you have applications requiring different parsers for your pods, fluent-bit allows you to choose your parser.
+Annotate your application pods with following annotation to choose your parser.
 ```
 fluentbit.io/parser: <parser-name>
 ```
 * If you want to completely opt out of logging for any of your pods.
-Use
+Use followin annotation.

 ```
 fluentbit.io/exclude: "true"